Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 On the Move: Immigration and Migration to Connecticut

-This two-part program uses hands-on activities to introduce students to stories of moving to Connecticut.
-During the workshop, students work in teams to examine artifacts and documents from “immigration trunks” and uncover many different family stories about moving to Connecticut.
-In the Making Connecticut exhibition, students try out the kinds of jobs done by different immigrant groups who arrived in Connecticut in the 19th and 20th centuries.
+This program uses hands-on activities to introduce students to stories of moving to Connecticut.
+During the workshop, students work in teams to examine artifacts and documents from “immigration trunks” and uncover different family stories about moving to Connecticut from Ireland, Germany, China, Georgia, and Puerto Rico.
+In the Making Connecticut exhibit, students try out the kinds of jobs done by different immigrant groups who arrived in Connecticut in the 19th and 20th centuries.

 Connecticut and the Revolution